squidboy3999/btb-tools-templates/README.md

 ## How to use
-- To create a new docker image- in project directory: docker build --tag img-to-png .
+- To create a new docker image- in project directory: docker build --tag img-to-png . cd ..

-- Run the container (issues seem to exist with volume mounts in windows, so perform a copy instead) - in directory with img_files in it. docker run -d --name i2p img-to-png docker cp img_files i2p:/ docker exec -it i2p sh -c "python /usr/local/lib/python3.7/site-packages/btb_tools_templates/image_converter.py /img_files/"
+- Run the container (issues seem to exist with volume mounts in windows, so perform a copy instead) - in directory with img_files in it. docker run -d --name i2p img-to-png docker cp img_files i2p:/ docker exec -it i2p sh -c "python3 /usr/local/lib/python3.7/site-packages/btb_tools_templates/image_converter.py /img_files/"

 - copy out png texture and normal files docker cp i2p:/img_files img_files/done

 ## Future Work
 - Handle multimesh models and mulitple texture models - likely to be used for specific models or sets, possible specialized map solution.